L'eredità: Main game

-In this round, introduced from the 2022-2023 season, replacing the 2 Steps, the two finalist contestants must answer a series of questions in order to enter the final game.
-The one who has the highest jackpot starts playing first and, between two possible questions, he has to choose the question to play with his opponent, who after reading the three answer options is forced to answer.
-If the opponent gives the correct answer he will earn a point, otherwise, he will give a point to his challenger.
+In this round, introduced from the 2024 season, replacing the Jab, the two finalist contestants must answer a series of questions in order to access the final game.
+The contestant with the highest prize pool begins and must answer a barrage of direct response questions in 100 seconds.
+If the player does not know the answer or makes a mistake, he gives the playing hand to his opponent who, if he gives the correct answer, keeps the playing hand.
+However, if neither of them answers the question correctly, the answer is revealed by the host and the player keeps the game hand.

-At the end of the round, the competitor who has scored two points will go to the final game.
+At the end of the round, the competitor who has kept the playing hand until the time runs out will go to the final game.

 "La Ghigliottina" (The Guillotine, round 7)

-The final round, which was introduced in the 2005–06 season, was the idea of Stefano Santucci, the creator of the show.
+The final round, which was introduced in the 2005–2006 season, was the idea of Stefano Santucci, the creator of the show.
 The contestant is presented with five pairs of words (one pair at a time), of which only one in each pair is the correct word.
 The jackpot is retained for every correct response and is halved for every incorrect response.
 Once all five pairs are played, the contestant is given 60 seconds to study the five correct words and then must write a word that bears a thematic connection to the other five words.
 If the word that was written is identical to the word on the host's card, the contestant wins all of the prize money they have retained; if the word does not match the one on the host's card, the contestant leaves empty-handed and returns to the next episode.